EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 * set out how the EQAR Register Committee uses external review reports and makes a decision on their basis;
 * indicate which information the EQAR Register Committee requires to make well-informed, fair and consistent decisions;
-* ensure clarity as to which activities are within the scope of the ESG and, thus, covered by the label “registration on EQAR”[3];
+* ensure clarity as to which activities are within the scope of the ESG and, thus, covered by the label “registration on EQAR”[^trademark];
 * summarise the Register Committee's precedent interpretations and
-* facilitate the understanding of the Register Committee's decisions[4].
+* facilitate the understanding of the Register Committee's decisions[^decisions].

 # 3. Key Concepts and Definitions